OpenLiberty/ci.gradle/docs/Gradle9MigrationGuide.md

 **Why this change is necessary:** In Gradle 9, the `failOnNoDiscoveredTests` property is set to `true` by default.
 This means your build will fail if your test task doesn't find any tests to run.
 This can be problematic if you have:

-- Conditional tests that might not always be present
+- Conditional tests that might not always be present.
-- Test filtering that sometimes results in no tests
+- Test filtering that sometimes results in no tests.
-- Multi-project builds where some projects might not have tests
+- Multi-project builds where some projects might not have tests.

 Setting `failOnNoDiscoveredTests = false` allows your build to continue even when no tests are found in a particular module or configuration.